nlnwa/warchaeology/docs/content/cmd/warc_dedup.md

   -S, --file-size string         The maximum size for WARC files (default "1GB")
       --flush                    if true, sync WARC file to disk after writing each record -h, --help                     help for dedup
+      --id stringArray           filter record ID's.
+For more than one, repeat flag or comma separated list.
   -i, --index-dir string         directory to store indexes (default "/home/johnh/.cache/warc") -k, --keep-index               true to keep index on disk so that the next run will continue where the previous run left off
+  -m, --mime-type strings        filter records with given mime-types.
+For more than one, repeat flag or comma separated list.
       --min-free-disk string     minimum free space on disk to allow WARC writing (default "256MB") -g, --min-size-gain string     minimum bytes one must earn to perform a deduplication (default "2KB") -n, --name-generator string    the name generator to use.
 By setting this to 'identity', the input filename will also be used as output file name (prefix and suffix might still change).
 In this mode exactly one file is generated for every input file (default "default")
-  -K, --new-index                true to start from a fresh index, deleting eventual index from last run -p, --prefix string            filename prefix for WARC files -t, --record-type strings      record types to dedup.
+  -K, --new-index                true to start from a fresh index, deleting eventual index from last run -p, --prefix string            filename prefix for WARC files -t, --record-type strings      filter record types.
 For more than one, repeat flag or comma separated list.
                                  Legal values: warcinfo,request,response,metadata,revisit,resource,continuation,conversion (default [response])
-  -r, --recursive                walk directories recursively -R, --repair                   try to fix errors in records
+  -r, --recursive                walk directories recursively -R, --repair                   try to fix errors in records -e, --response-code string     filter records with given http response codes.
+Format is 'from-to' where from is inclusive and to is exclusive.
+                                 Examples:
+                                 '200': only records with 200 response
+                                 '200-300': all records with response code between 200(inclusive) and 300(exclusive) '-400': all response codes below 400
-      --subdir-pattern string    a pattern to use for generating subdirectories.
+                                 '500-': all response codes from 500 and above --subdir-pattern string    a pattern to use for generating subdirectories.
                                  / in pattern separates subdirectories on all platforms {YYYY} is replaced with a 4 digit year